Rosaceae: Distribution and habitat

 The Rosaceae have a cosmopolitan distribution, being found nearly everywhere except for Antarctica.
 They are primarily concentrated in the Northern Hemisphere in regions that are not desert or tropical rainforest.

 Uses

 The rose family is considered one of the six most economically important crop plant families, and includes apples, pears, quinces, medlars, loquats, almonds, peaches, apricots, plums, cherries, strawberries, blackberries, raspberries, sloes, and roses.

 Many genera are also highly valued ornamental plants.
-These include trees and shrubs (Cotoneaster, Chaenomeles, Crataegus, Dasiphora, Exochorda, Kerria, Photinia, Physocarpus, Prunus, Pyracantha, Rhodotypos, Rosa, Sorbus, Spiraea), herbaceous perennials (Alchemilla, Aruncus, Filipendula, Geum, Potentilla, Sanguisorba), alpine plants (Dryas, Geum, Potentilla) and climbers (Rosa).
+These include trees and shrubs (Aronia, Cotoneaster, Chaenomeles, Crataegus, Dasiphora, Exochorda, Kerria, Photinia, Physocarpus, Prunus, Pyracantha, Rhodotypos, Rosa, Sorbus, Spiraea), herbaceous perennials (Alchemilla, Aruncus, Filipendula, Geum, Potentilla, Sanguisorba), alpine plants (Dryas, Geum, Potentilla) and climbers (Rosa).

 However, several genera are also introduced noxious weeds in some parts of the world, costing money to be controlled.
 These invasive plants can have negative impacts on the diversity of local ecosystems once established.
 Such naturalised pests include Acaena, Cotoneaster, Crataegus, and Pyracantha.

 In Bulgaria and parts of western Asia, the production of rose oil from fresh flowers such as Rosa damascena, Rosa gallica, and other species is an important economic industry.